Can I Smoke While Doing Gym? Giving Up Smoking for Wellness Designers + Gym Consultants

 A new year always brings resolutions for a new you - in the United Kingdom exercising more is usually top of the list with 49% of people who make a New Year’s resolution doing so with exercise in mind while 36% wish to lose weight, meaning people are going to gravitate towards a gym either way.

-Regular exercise at the gym is something many people already manage, and even more aspire to in the new year.
+Regular physical activity at the gym is something many people already manage, and even more aspire to in the new year.

 A gym session every day or two provides numerous physical and mental health benefits, but they can be offset by another habit people wish to give up – smoking.